Infinitesimal Conformal Rigidity on Damek-Ricci Spaces: Introduction

-The proof requires only modest adjustments to the original argument in \cite{HSHS} for complex hyperbolic space.
-We reduce the problem to a system of differential equations on a four-dimensional subalgebra isomorphic to the complex hyperbolic plane, and show that the conformal factor must vanish identically.
 This result places Damek--Ricci spaces in striking contrast to real hyperbolic space, which admits many non-Killing conformal vector fields constructed from Busemann functions.
 It reinforces the view that, despite their rich geometry, Damek--Ricci spaces exhibit a strong form of conformal rigidity analogous to the classical theorem of Lichnerowicz for compact Einstein K\"ahler manifolds (see \cite[2.125 Corollary]{Besse}).

 This paper is organized as follows.
 In Section 2, we review basic definitions and properties of conformal vector fields and introduce the structure of Damek--Ricci spaces.
 Section 3 formulates the conformal Killing equation in the context of general Damek--Ricci spaces and rewrites it using left-invariant vector fields.
 In Section 4, we analyze part of this system, showing that certain components must correspond to the real and imaginary parts of a holomorphic function.
-Section 5 completes the proof of the main theorem by showing that the potential function of any conformal vector field must vanish.
-Finally, Section 6 discusses possible generalizations and raises open questions related to conformal rigidity in harmonic spaces.
+Section 5 completes the proof of the main theorem by showing that the potential function of any conformal vector field must vanish, and discusses a related open problem motivated by the analytic structure revealed in the proof.